Shockah/Nickel/docs/update-checks.md

 1. Make sure you have followed the steps from the main *Update checks* section.
 2. Click "Nickel: NexusMods update checks".
 3. Double-check the "Enabled" option is ticked, and if not, click on it.
 4. Click on the "Setup" button next to the "API key" setting.
-This will open your web browser on a GitHub page that lets you generate new tokens.
+This will open your web browser.
 If it does not, open this link manually: https://next.nexusmods.com/settings/api-keys
 5. If needed, log in to your NexusMods account.
 6. Scroll the page to the "Nickel"/"The community-created mod loader for Cobalt Core." entry, which should be somewhere near the bottom.
 7. Click the "REQUEST API KEY" button next to Nickel's entry.